ivizlab/ivizlab.github.io/_pages/r_aiHealth.md

 We systematically searched PubMed, SCOPUS, and Web of Science databases following Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) systematic review guidelines.

 The multimodality framework and deep learning techniques showed potential for predicting the conversion of MCI to AD dementia.
-Findings of these systematic reviews identifed that the possibility of using neuroimaging data processed by advanced learning algorithms is promising for the prediction of AD progression.
+Findings of these systematic reviews identified that the possibility of using neuroimaging data processed by advanced learning algorithms is promising for the prediction of AD progression.

 <br>
 <img src="{{ site.url }}{{ site.baseurl }}/images/res/aiHealth.jpg" class="img-responsive" width="80%"/>